l0k0ms/workshops/log-workshop-2/steps/step16.md

 ### Category processor

 An access log by definition doesn't have any status attached, but there is a way to assign your log a status depending on the value of the http.status_code attribute.
-For this create a category processor:
+For this, create a category processor:

 And add four categories to it: